swcarpentry/visualization-novice/_extras/design.md

 ### Summative Assessment

-*   Midpoint: Given a research question and some data, choose the best chart.
+*   Midpoint: Given a research question and some data, choose and generate the best chart.
 *   Final: Evaluate an analysis report generated from code that includes four or five pairs of research questions and charts:
     1. Modify some data that is laid out differently (*but is still tabular*) than what is required by the graphing process
     2. Find and fix a chart that is not the best option to address the research question